-In 2022, the Company introduced a relative TSR component to its PSUs, whereby the amount of PSUs earned based on performance against the two financial metrics may be modified by comparing the Company's TSR performance over the multi-year performance period to that of the S&P 600 Capital Goods Index.
+In 2022, the Company introduced a relative TSR component to its PSUs, whereby the amount of PSUs earned based on performance against the two financial metrics may be modified by comparing the Company's TSR performance over the multi-year performance period to that of the constituent companies of the S&P 600 Capital Goods Index.
 The TSR modifier will only apply if the Company's TSR performance over the performance period is in the top or bottom quartile of the S&P 600 Capital Goods Index.
-If the Company's TSR performance over the performance period is in the top quartile of the S&P 600 Capital Goods Index.
 If the Company's TSR performance over the performance period is in the top quartile of the S&P 600 Capital Goods Index ("TSR Outperformance"), the financial performance payout will be increased by a factor of 20% (up to a maximum potential payout to 240% of target).
 Similarly, if the Company's TSR performance over the performance period is in the bottom quartile of the S&P 600 Capital Goods Index ("TSR Underperformance"), the financial performance payout will be decreased by a factor of 20%, as illustrated in the table below: